 In the image I have worked up a standard category 4 cotton white yarn to show how it looks without the fluff.
 My project is a fluffy cat so I have fluffy ears for it!
 You can modify the increase to make a more narrow pointed ear if that better suits the animal you are crocheting.

 You will need

 - category 4 yarn or yarn used for existing project

 - 4.0 – 4.5 mm crochet hook or size needed to obtain gauge for your pattern (a slightly smaller hook than the yarn label recommends is used to keep ears stiff enough to hold their shape) – see how to read a yarn label.

 - tapestry needle to attach cat ear and weave in ends

 You may also like this crochet gnome free pattern.
 It also uses the cone shape for the gnome hats much like the cat ear crochet technique.

-If you want to crochet a very pointy cat ear, only increase one stitch per round.
+If you want to crochet a very pointy cat (or animal) ear, only increase one stitch per round.
 The pattern below has an increase of two stitches per round.

 Free download of project tracker for small projects

 If you love check off style tracking with a space for row notes this is for you!
 Download link appears after you sign up.